Lost-Empire-Entertainment/Elypso-engine/Hub/README.md

 It has one created folder that is required to go along with all distributed versions of Elypso hub to ensure it runs:

 	- fonts - holds all the actual Elypso hub fonts.

+Elypso hub also has three extra files for the engine icons at the root files folder directory that are required to be added alongside with the files folder:

+    - icon.png
+    - icon.ico
+    - icon.rc

 The Elypso hub source, header and library files are distributed into three folders: